OK, I won’t make you read to the end here so comes an early spoiler alert!

 It’s when kids can start to see that there is a payoff for doing things themselves instead of having things done for them.
 It’s when they can use their own logic to achieve results for themselves without being asked.
 It’s when they realise the rewards they receive by taking on more responsibilities cause them to want to do more.
 It’s the brain’s pre-frontal cortex kicking in.

 Kids are capable of taking on responsibilities and being held accountable at this age because their brains can cope and they realise they can stand in their power.

 So where does a salesforce sit when it comes to Responsibility and Accountability?

 Well if we agree with Freud’s three personalities, then we would have to surmise that there is a percentage of salespeople and sales leaders who operate in each:

 · The child – someone who blames others, takes credit from others, makes excuses, lives in a fantasy world, continually sidesteps, cheats and takes shortcuts

 · The parent – someone with a this is my way or the highway mentality, who operates from an ‘I’m telling you what to do’ angle, uses language such as ‘because I said so’, a bully.

-· The adult – someone who asks rational questions, who listens, gives the benefit of the doubt, holds people accountable and demonstrates patience and respect.
+· The adult – someone who asks rational questions, who s, gives the benefit of the doubt, holds people accountable and demonstrates patience and respect.